 Georgian College Oral Health Clinics provide a variety of dental services to the public at a low cost, including dental hygiene, restorative and denture services.
-The clinic space is state-of-the-art with 42 dental chairs, 10 radiography rooms and three restorative suites.
+The state-of-the-art clinic space features 42 dental chairs, 10 radiography rooms and three restorative suites.

 Students from the Dental Assisting, Dental Hygiene and Denturism provide care under the guidance of certified dental assistants, registered dental hygienists, licensed dentists and registered denturists.

 - Complete oral assessments and diagnosis

 - Prescribed x-rays